If you’re buying a franchise for the first time, it can be difficult to know where to start. Here’s our comprehensive guide to get you started.

 What are the main things a franchisee will expect to pay for?

-- Development fee, exclusivity fee, or initial franchise fee.
-These are upfront fees charged for either the granting of territorial exclusivity to the franchisee, or the right to operate the franchise.
+- A development fee, exclusivity fee, or initial franchise fee.
+These are upfront fees charged for giving you territorial exclusivity, or the right to operate the franchise.

 - Store opening fee.
 This is an upfront fee payable on opening each franchised outlet.

 - Service fee or royalty.
-This is usually a charge calculated as a percentage of the franchisee’s gross turnover, or a fixed amount.
+This is usually a charge calculated as a percentage of your gross turnover, or a fixed amount.

 - Marketing contribution.
-This fee is charged for the marketing campaigns the franchisor develops and runs on behalf of the franchise.
+This fee is charged for the marketing campaigns the franchisor develops and runs on your behalf.
 This fee is usually a percentage of the gross turnover.
-However, the franchisor may also require the franchisee to commit to a minimum spend on its own local marketing campaigns.
+However, the franchisor may also require you to commit to a minimum spend on your own local marketing campaigns.

 - Training fees.
-This is a charge for the training the franchisee will receive to operate the business.
-The franchisor may choose to arrange periodic training of franchisees.
+This is a charge for the training you will get to operate the business.
+The franchisor may choose to arrange periodic training.

 Can a franchisee be considered an employee of the franchisor?

-If you do have a complex query about how employment law applies to the relationship between the franchisor and franchisee, it’s best to ask one of our expert employment law solicitors.
+It’s unlikely, but not impossible.
+If you do have a query about how employment law applies to the relationship between you and your franchisor, it’s best to ask one of our expert employment solicitors.